-- Princeton Master in Finance alumni meet regularly around the world, with recent events held in New York City, London, Boston, Hong Kong, Washington, and Chicago.
+- Princeton Master in Finance alumni meet regularly around the world, with recent events held in New York City (photos here from 2018 event), London, Boston, Hong Kong, Washington, and Chicago.

 - MFIN alumni are also engaged with their Princeton Clubs in local regions, attending events and talks with Princeton President Chris Eisgruber as well as the Dean of the Graduate School and prominent alumni in the regions.